Noise Contrastive Alignment of Language Models with Explicit Rewards: Background: Direct Preference Optimization

+where $\mu$ represents the pretrained LM. $x$ and $y$ are respectively instructions and responses. $r$ is a reward function that reflects human intentions. $\alpha$ is some temperature coefficient.
+Prior work \citep{peters2007reinforcement, awr} has proved that the optimal solution for the optimization problem in Eq. \ref{Eq:rl_main} is:

-Direct Preference Optimization (DPO)~\citep{DPO} is an algorithm for aligning language models with \emph{implicit} rewards.
-It assumes we only have access to some pairwise preference data $x \rightarrow \{y_w > y_l\}$ for each instruction $x$.
-The preference probability of human annotators is modeled by a learnable implicit reward model $f_\theta$ under Bradley-Terry theories \citep{bradley1952rank}:
+Direct Preference Optimization (DPO)~\citep{DPO} assumes we only have access to some pairwise preference data $x \rightarrow \{y_w > y_l\}$ for each instruction $x$.
+The preference probability of human annotators is modeled by a learnable implicit reward model $r_\theta$ under Bradley-Terry theories \citep{bradley1952rank}:

 where $\sigma$ is the sigmoid function.
-To learn $f_\theta$, DPO simply adopts a binary classification loss:
+To learn $r_\theta$, DPO simply adopts a binary classification loss:

-In practice, the latent function $f_\theta$ is parameterized by the log-likelihood ratio between $\pi_\theta$ and $\mu$:
+In practice, the latent function $r_\theta$ is parameterized by the log-likelihood ratio between $\pi_\theta$ and $\mu$: